Rotational power training: the foundation for all athletic power

 2. Change of direction sports (soccer, football, basketball, etc)

-Greater lateral agility and change of direction ability along with greatly improved acceleration and better body control in the air.
+Greater lateral agility and change of direction ability along with improved acceleration and better body control in the air.
 The end result: getting that one step jump on the opponent which is most often the difference between winning and losing.

 3. Stationary sports (golf, baseball swing)